GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 # Classpath Checker

-Classpath Checker is a tool that finds [linkage errors]( ../library-best-practices/glossary.md#static-linkage-error) on a class path and reports the errors to the console.
+Classpath Checker is a tool that finds [linkage errors]( ../library-best-practices/glossary.md#static-linkage-error) on a class path.
 It scans the class files in the class path for references to other classes and reports any reference that cannot be satisfied.
-It can report all such unsatisfied references or only those that are reachable from a given set of entry point classes.

 ### Use Cases

 There are two use cases for Classpath Checker:

-- **For library/application developers** the tool finds linkage errors in their projects, and will help to avoid incompatible versions of libraries in their dependencies.
+- **For library/application developers** the tool finds linkage errors in their projects and helps to avoid incompatible versions of libraries in their dependencies.

-- **For organizations** that provide multiple libraries developed by different teams, the tool helps to ensure that users depending on the libraries will not see any linkage errors at runtime.
+- **For organizations** that provide multiple libraries developed by different teams, the tool helps to ensure that users depending on these libraries will not see any linkage errors at runtime.

 ### Approach

-1. The tool takes a class path as required input.
-  This class path is called the _input class path_ and is separate from the runtime class path of the tool itself.
-The tool operates on the input class path to find linkage errors.
+1. The tool takes a class path as input.
+This is called the _input class path_ and is separate from the runtime class path of the tool itself.

-2. The tool extracts all symbolic references from the class files in the class path.
+2. The tool extracts symbolic references from the class files in the class path.

-3. The tool records linkage errors for symbolic references which cannot be satisfied in the class path.
+3. The tool records linkage errors for symbolic references that cannot be satisfied in the class path.

-4. Optionally, the user can specify a subset of elements in the class path as _entry points_.
-  In that case, the tool will list only those references that are reachable from the classes in the entry points.

-5. At the end, the tool outputs a report of the linkage errors.
+4. At the end, the tool outputs a report of the linkage errors.

 ### Input

-The input of the tool is the Maven coordinate of a BOM, a list of Maven coordinates, or a list of class and jar files in the filesystem.
+The input to the tool is the Maven coordinate of a BOM, a list of Maven coordinates, or a list of class and jar files in the filesystem.
-All of these inputs are converted to a class path for the classpath check, which is the _input class path_.
+All of these inputs are converted to a class path called the _input class path_.

 When the input is a Maven BOM, the elements in the BOM are converted to a list of Maven coordinates.
 If the BOM imports another BOM, the elements of the second BOM are recursively added to the list of Maven coordinates.
-This list of Maven coordinates is handled in the same way as a directly-provided list of coordinates (see below).
+This list of Maven coordinates is handled in the same way as a directly-provided list of coordinates.

 When the input is a list of Maven coordinates, they are resolved to a list of jar files that consists of the artifacts and their dependencies.
-This list of jar files is handled in the same way as a directly-provided list of jar files (see below).
+This list of jar files is handled in the same way as a directly-provided list of jar files.

-When the input is a list of class and jar files, they are used directly as the _input class path_.
+When the input is a list of class directories and jar files, they are used directly as the _input class path_.

 ### Output